PsyTeachR/mcs-conv/docs/08-probability.md

 You have used the argument `prob` in the previous two functions, `dbinom` and `pbinom`, and it represents the probability of success on a single trial (here it is the probability of 'heads' in one coin flip, .5).
 For `qbinom`, `prob` still represents the probability of success in one trial, whereas `p` represents the overall probability of success across all trials.
 When you run `pbinom`, it calculates the number of heads that would give that probability.

 We know from looking at the binomial distribution above that sometimes even when the coin is fair, we won't get exactly 5/10 heads.
-Instead, we want to set a cut-off and in this example we will use the default cut-off for statistical significance in psychology, .05, or 5%.
+Instead, we want to set a cut-off, a probability that below which well say that it's so unlikely we'd get that result if the coin was fair and in this example we will use the default cut-off for statistical significance in psychology, .05, or 5%.

-In other words, you ask it for the minimum number of successes (e.g. heads) to maintain an overall probability of .05, in 10 flips, when the probability of a success on any one flip is .5.
+In other words, you ask R for the minimum number of successes (e.g. heads) to maintain an overall probability of .05, in 10 flips, when the probability of a success on any one flip is .5.

 ```r